oracle/weblogic-deploy-tooling/documentation/1.9/content/samples/wtc-model.md

 description: "A domain model with a typical configuration for a WebLogic Tuxedo Connector."
 ---

-This WDT domain model sample section shows a remote and local for a WTC configuration.
-This example model has a java client that invokes methods in EJB which in turn operates with tuxedo services using conversations.
+This sample models a java client that invokes methods in EJB which in turn operates with tuxedo services using conversations.
 A tuxedo client interoperates with EJB services using conversations.

 ```yaml
  resources: